joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/creating-and-applying-filters.md

     myDisplayObject.filters = null;

-If you’ve applied multiple filters to an object and want to remove only one of the filters, you must go through several steps to change the `filters` property array.
+If you've applied multiple filters to an object and want to remove only one of the filters, you must go through several steps to change the `filters` property array.
 For more information, see
 [Potential issues for working with filters](./creating-and-applying-filters.md#potential-issues-for-working-with-filters).